CBT and Counselling Sittingbourne

 In addition to this, my work with a domestic abuse agency, led me to develop a real passion for helping survivors of abuse reclaim their lives and take back control.
 I am also the sole counsellor providing treatment to children in the Swale area for ‘Mind’.

-At Counselling and CBT Sittingbourne, I aim to provide a safe, warm and confidential space for you to explore your difficulties.
+At CBT and Counselling Sittingbourne, I aim to provide a safe, warm and confidential space for you to explore your difficulties.
 I understand that reaching out for help might feel quite daunting.
 However, I will strive to put you at ease and make your counselling experience as positive and effective as possible.

 I have a down to earth, friendly approach and believe that someone completely neutral is a great help investigating your needs are and what’s required in order to achieve them.